React Tutorials

 Consistency

 When building a website, you want to create a consistent user experience throughout the entire website.
-Reusing components is one of the easiest ways to produce this consistency and thereby, a good user experience.
+Reusing components is one of the easiest ways to achieve this consistency and thereby, a good user experience.
 The interactions and behavior of the reusable components increase the familiarity of the website.

 Gentle learning curve